 Stress weakens the immune system.
 If it goes on too long, you can suffer from adrenal depletion or exhaustion.

 That happened to me this spring.
 I had just just studied very hard for and then passed the national certification exam for massage and bodywork, and I was stressing about money and work.
 A friend suddenly showed distinct signs of mental illness, which freaked me out.
 I experienced a fight-or-flight reaction, which means the adrenals are producing copious amounts of stress hormones, keeping the sympathetic nervous system activated.

 I took another contract job at a technology company, working in a group that was experiencing a lot of chaos, with an hour-long commute.
 Much stress and misery.

 No wonder, when I saw my acupuncturist after the job ended, she told me I was suffering from adrenal exhaustion.

 She advised me to take over-the-counter rhodiola and eleuthero as directed on the bottles to recover from the adrenal exhaustion.
 I’ve been doing that for about a month now, and I feel much better.

-I recommend frequent massage to help the body recover from stress.
-It helps the nervous system begin to regulate itself again instead of being stuck in sympathetic mode.
+As a massage therapist, obviously I recommend frequent massage to help the body carry less stress.
+A relaxing massage helps the nervous system begin to regulate itself again instead of being stuck in sympathetic mode.
 This helps you recover from stress more quickly and experience the deep relaxation (and strong immune system, better digestion, better sleep, stronger sex drive, more playful attitude) that occur when the parasympathetic nervous system comes back online.